Aboard Bloomberg bus: Droll wit, swag, Texas-size ambition

 Some said they were committed Democrats.
 A group of women in their 70s at the Dallas event said they had seen Bloomberg's ads on television and wanted to learn more about him.
 In San Antonio, Kyle Gish, 60, who said he leans “center-right,” said Bloomberg is the only candidate he's considering in the Democratic field.

-Gemma Kleinsworth, a 55-year-old technical writer who was with Gish, said she leans Democratic but is conservative on fiscal issues.
+Gemma Kleinsmith, a 55-year-old technical writer who was with Gish, said she leans Democratic but is conservative on fiscal issues.
 She thinks Bloomberg would be a stable force in the White House.

 “He's super smart, he's a proven businessman, he's moderate in my eyes,” she said.
 “He's everything that Trump is not.”

-Note: This story has been updated to correctly spell a last name as Kleinsmith, not Kleinsworth.